-With dark green leaves that are rich in calcium, Komatsuna or Japanese mustard spinach is a leafy vegetable that is stir-fried, pickled, boiled, or added to soups and salads in Japanese cooking.
+With dark green leaves rich in calcium, Komatsuna or Japanese mustard spinach are highly nutritious leafy greens.
+Use them in stir-fries, Japanese pickles, blanch, or add to soups and salads.

-Komatsuna gets its name from the Komatsugawa (小松川) district, which includes Edogawa, Katsushika, and Adachi wards.
+Komatsuna gets its name from the Komatsugawa (小松川) district, which includes current-day Edogawa, Katsushika, and Adachi wards.
 Tokyo was the second-largest regional producer of komatsuna in 2004.

-How to Use Komatsuna
+How To Use

 Recipes Using Komatsuna

 Where To Buy